You are listening to the Sean Hannity Radio Show Podcast.

 And 9-11 was planned from that country.

-So if you're gonna do it and you're not gonna Try and change the country, and you're not gonna nation build, and there's not an infinite amount of resources, and there's no blank check, and they've got to carry their share of the burden financially and otherwise, then it's got a much better chance of working, and it shows we're learning from the past, in my opinion.
+So if you're going to do it and you're not going to try and change the country and you're not going to nation build and there's not an infinite amount of resources and there's no blank check and they've got to carry their share of the burden financially and otherwise, then it's got a much better chance of working and it shows we're learning from the past, in my opinion.

 Anyway, we'll get to all of this today.

-We have a lot of oh, the president's in Phoenix tonight, and it looks like a lot of troublemakers are preparing for tonight.
+We have a lot of, well, the president's in Phoenix tonight, and it looks like a lot of troublemakers are preparing for tonight.

-We'll explain what's uh what's being planned and reported on when we get back.
+We'll explain what's being planned and reported on when we get back.

-So for just one corporate job, only four to six people even get an interview for every two hundred and fifty resumes received.
+So for just one corporate job, only four to six people even get an interview for every 250 resumes received.

 Now, those are not very good odds if you're counting on getting a job when you're only uploading your resume.

-Just go to ExpressPros.com and find jobs in manufacturing, accounting, customer service, sales, distribution, information technology, you name it, they've got it.
+Just go to expresspros.com and find jobs in manufacturing, accounting, customer service, sales, distribution, information technology, you name it.

 Speak with the hiring professionals connected to the available jobs in your community.